 Print Austin 2014 is a new month-long event celebrating the art of original fine art printmaking.
 Organizers hope to make an annual affair and to date there are some 17 galleries, museums (the Blanton and the Ransom Center), fine art print workshops and studios who will host a staggering number of exhibits, demonstrations, art print sales, artist talks and other events from Jan.

 Hidden Room Theatre -- in collaboration with Tiffany Stern of Oxford University and the American Shakespeare Center -- stages a rarely seen 1710 adaptation of “Hamlet” as it may have been intended: as a puppet show.

 For almost two and a half months, a ghostly tree has hovered over Lady Bird Lake.
 An artistic tribute and memorial to the more than 300 million trees lost in the Texas drought of the last few years, "Thirst" is augmented by 14,000 prayer flags that line the lakeshore path.

-The plot lines in musical theater often allow us to map our feelings onto distant fantasies: the heroism of French revolutionaries, the love of a disfigured mystery man for a young opera singer, the exuberance of a rascally band of dancing cats… But some contemporary musicals strive to keep the genre relevant by giving us stories about ourselves that we really need to hear.
+The plot lines in musical theater often allow us to map our feelings onto distant fantasies: the heroism of French revolutionaries, the love of a disfigured mystery man for a young opera singer, the exuberance of a rascally band of dancing cats.

 By definition, cult classics possess a devoted and enthusiastic set of followers.
 Although they may not exactly “mature” with age, such films gain momentum with time and circulation, eventually snowballing into cultural fixtures to be repackaged for devoted fans.